AMB230023/SHAP_ANALYSIS/README.md

 SHAP values are averaged across trials, providing robust and stable feature importance estimates.

-Includes comparative metrics on model accuracy and interpretability consistency.

 trial_v/
 Summarizes the results of the 25-trial experiments in a concise, visualization-ready format.

 Focuses on SHAP-based feature importance comparisons across datasets and models.

-Contains aggregated bar plots, ranking tables, and side-by-side visuals that support presentation and reporting needs.
+Contains aggregated bar plots and ranking tables.

-Designed for communicating insights effectively in research posters or stakeholder reports.